-- Treating the migration as a “Marketing only” project – Ideally you will take a top down approach to implementing Marketo Engage or migrating from another platform.
+Ideally, you will take a top-down approach to implement Marketo Engage or migrating from another platform.
 That involves getting a core team together (with a dedicated PM), making a business case to company leadership, and then working with champions of any team that marketing automation touches to identify current processes and gaps.
 In the beginning, you should involve Digital Ops, CRM admins, IT, Content managers, Sales ops, Finance, Training personnel, etc. Any department that will ultimately use or have their day-to-day affected by Marketo Engage should be involved in creating the roadmap you’ll use.
 We like to say that all internal teams should be in the same boat and rowing eagerly in the same direction.

 At a minimum, you need to: